Branding and site design for a tech event that inspires young people.

 The geometric lines of the word THINK give a strong, structured appearance that emphasise the idea of connectivity and networks.
 The simple quadrilateral behind NATION evokes not only a speech bubble but also a light being projected into the unknown.
 Several versions of the logo were created for different uses.

-I created a style guide for the event organisers, covering everything from logo usage to typography.
+I created a some brand guidelines for the event organisers, covering everything from logo usage to typography.
 With multiple sponsors and supporters, they wanted ensure the brand could be reproduced consistently across all promotional material, whether internal or external.

 Analogue vs digital